What you will learn in this post:

 I started feeling the effects kick in about an hour after consuming them and lasted for about 4½ more hours.
 It was an enjoyable high that eased my body and uplifted my mind.
 It wasn’t at all flighty, which is my biggest fear with hybrid edibles (I’m usually an indica guy for that reason).
 It made me feel good and medicated while still keeping me bright and functional – no couch-lock!
 District Edibles is always precise in their formulations, making this an edible that will give you a consistent experience every time you buy it.

 I spent my time with the medicated focus baking my grandma’s famous Cherry Tart for my cousin’s going away dinner.
-I must’ve been really in-tune with the flavors, ratios, and baking times, because my cousin and brother both agreed that I must’ve “channeled grandma” because it was the best tart I’d make since grandma passed and I’ve made it many times before this one.
+I must’ve been really in-tune with the flavors, ratios, and baking times, because my cousin and brother both agreed that I must’ve “channeled grandma” because it was the best tart I’d made since grandma passed and I’ve made it many times before this one.
 Did these hybrid gummies really help me to channel my grandma?
 I like to think so.
-I’ll definitely be consuming these gummies the next time I’m baking from grandma’s cookbook!
+I’ll certainly be consuming these gummies the next time I’m baking from grandma’s cookbook!

 The gummies are definitely more limited in terms of their versatility.
 I can’t think of anything to do with these besides eating them right out of the package.
 Maybe you can garnish a frilly drink with them or suspend them in Jell-O.